Vulnerability research and ActiveX controller exploitation

 Something that looks not really important, such as incorrectly handling an error status code, led us right to a critical function, which would have been very difficult otherwise, or even impossible.

-To sum up the result: we finshed the first part of the exploitation, the vulnerable function is called.
+To sum up the result: we finished the first part of the exploitation, the vulnerable function is called.

 Now let’s reverse GetDriverSettings2.